Mass Shooting Post-Vegas Data Update, Frustration with Politicians, and Some Ideas

 These sources have updated their databases to reflect this latest tragedy in Las Vegas.
 I added the new data to my previous spreadsheets, and have included the new graphs below.
 It doesn’t doesn’t change the race, gender, or ideology graphics much, but does make the trend of increasing events and victims stand out.
 The state-by-state counts at the end really changed, almost to the point of being unreadable; it really emphasizes how large scale this Las Vegas concert shooting was.

 None of these ideas are catch all fixes, obviously.
 Implementing one or all of these things won’t end violence, won’t stop all shootings.
 But it would provide law enforcement with more tools, and make some meaningful steps towards addressing the epidemic of mass shootings in America.
+As I said, we’re talking about taking multiple smaller steps to mitigate the issue; each measure alone may not do much, but combined they may reverse the trend.
 Certainly, it’s better than doing nothing again.

 - Part 1 (Intro, Mother Jones Data),